Stackclash/5e-vault/6. Resources/Books/Volos Guide To Monsters/1 Monster Lore.md

 ##### Acid Slime (Abomination, Anathema, or Malison Only)

 As a bonus action, the yuan-ti can coat its body in a slimy acid that lasts for 1 minute.
-A creature that touches the yuan-ti, hits it with a melee attack while within 5 feet of it, or is hit by its constrict attack takes `dice: 1d10|avg` (`1d10`) acid damage.
+A creature that touches the yuan-ti, hits it with a melee attack while within 5 feet of it, or is hit by its constrict attack takes `dice:1d10|text(5)` (`1d10`) acid damage.

 ##### Chameleon Skin